maryplank/SAP003-cipher/README.md

 It's a simple encriptacion method where you shift each letter of the text with an according numerical key.

 For example, the word "LOVE", when encrypted using Caesar's cipher with a *key of 4 (this will be our little secret, ok?)* will become "PSZI".

+# About the application

+This is a web application that can be accessed through a link, just like any website.
+It was developed fully in JavaScript, meaning that all the logic works client-side.
+It also uses HTML and CSS to provide a better user experience, including for mobile screens.

+The encriptation logic and functions can be found in the cipher.js file.

 # How it works
 Let's count the letters of the alphabet **starting at 0.**